ProfOlaf: Semi-Automated Tool for Systematic Literature Reviews: Evaluation

 \section{Evaluation}

-To evaluate \name, we performed a small illustrative systematic literature review.
-We used the work of Ramos et al.~\cite{ramos2411large} as our single seed article.
-We selected this paper because it won the Best Paper Award at the LLM4Code 2025 and because we are familiar with the topic of the paper.
+To evaluate \name, we conducted a small illustrative systematic review using Ramos et al.~\cite{ramos2411large} as the seed article.
+This paper was selected for its Best Paper Award at LLM4Code 2025 and our familiarity with its topic.